brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 This is important because we reference the label HELLO_WORLD_STRING in our code.
 That label will be replaced by a memory address, and the assembler wouldn't know where in memory it's going to be without this directive.

-Let's try compiling the code and then disassembling the code with and without the org directive to see what happens (I will be using the ndisasm utility executable that comes with NASM to disassemble the code after compilation):
+Let's try compiling the code and then disassembling it with and without the org directive to see what happens (I will be using the ndisasm utility executable that comes with NASM to disassemble the code after compilation):

 With the org directive: